arunsrin/arunsrin.mkdocs/home/games/action-adventure/index.md

 ### ❤️ Far Cry 5 (2019)
 Probably my favourite game on the console.
 Amazing open world, supports a lot of play styles, nice co-op AI partners.

+### ❤️ Indiana Jones and the Great Circle (2024)
+A great game to end the year.
+Feels like a movie and the visuals are just stunning.
+Special mention to the voice actor (Troy Baker) for nailing Indiana Jones' voice and personality perfectly.

 ### ❤️ Rise of the Tomb Raider (2019)
 Probably my favourite series.
+I have fond memories of playing *Tomb Raider: Legend* on my PS2.
 I love how *vertical* this whole game is.

 ### Shadow of the Tomb Raider (2019)
 Fun game, great visuals and stealth sections.